helenyip2/Example-Tutorials/Google-drive-git/google_drive_git_tutorial.md

 ## Intializing a Local Git Repo in Google Drive Folder

+If you have a Google Drive folder with all youre notebooks and files in it already and you want to upload it to GitHub, this is what you follow.
 These are the steps to initializing a Google Drive folder into a local git repo.

 1. Open another Colaboratory notebook outside the folder you want to make into a local git repo.
 Name the notebook `terminal.ipynb`